- Access to the Site

 Festival-goers arriving on foot from the East or West are advised to use Ste.
 Catherine

-even in the winter.
-However, please note that bicycles are not permitted on-site
+St. all the way to De Bleury or Jeanne-Mance Streets.
+Please note that bicycles are not permitted on-site

 for security reasons.